edcarp/python-intermediate-esces/_episodes/07-pandas-matplotlib.md

 > ## Tip
 > Matplotlib itself can be overwhelming, so a useful strategy is to
 > do as much as you easily can in a convenience layer, _i.e._ start
-> creating the plot in Pandas or plotnine, and then use matplotlib
+> creating the plot in Pandas, and then use matplotlib
 > for the rest.
 {: .callout}